flxzt/rnote/README.md

 # Rnote
 A simple note taking application written in Rust and GTK4.

-My motivation for this project is to create a simple but functional note taking application for freehand drawing or annotating pictures or documents.
+Rnote aims to be a simple but functional note taking application for freehand drawing or annotating pictures or documents.
 It eventually should be able to import / export various media file formats.
 One main consideration is that it is vector based, which should make it very flexible in editing and altering the contents.

 **Disclaimer**